OpenCyphal/pycyphal/docs/pages/usage.rst

 Please use one of the following options depending on your demo configuration:

 - ``--tr="UDP('127.0.0.111/8')"`` --
   UDP/IP transport on localhost.
+Local node-ID 111.

 - ``--tr="Serial('socket://loopback:50905',111)"`` --
-  serial transport emulated over a TCP/IP tunnel (use Ncat for TCP/IP tunneling).
+  serial transport emulated over a TCP/IP tunnel instead of a real serial port (use Ncat for TCP connection brokering).
+  Local node-ID 111.

 - ``--tr="CAN(can.media.socketcan.SocketCANMedia('vcan0',8),111)"`` --
   virtual CAN bus via SocketCAN (GNU/Linux systems only).
+  Local node-ID 111.

 Running the application